morrownr/88x2bu/README.md

     $ sudo pacman -S --noconfirm linux-headers dkms git
 ```
-Note regarding Arch and Manjaro: if you are asked to choose a provider, make sure to choose the one that corresponds to your version of the linux kernel (for example, ```linux510-headers``` for Linux kernel version 5.10) if you install the incorrect version, you'll have to uninstall it and reinstall the correct version.
+Note regarding Arch and Manjaro: if you are asked to choose a provider, make sure to choose the one that corresponds to your active version of the linux kernel (for example: ```linux510-headers``` for Linux kernel version 5.10).
+If you install the incorrect version of the headers, you will have to uninstall the headers and reinstall the correct version.

 ```
     Option for Fedora